-Supplementary Fig 4.
+Fig S4.
 Features of localization of marker gene locus and regulation in primed and naive hESCs.

 a, Chromatic localization of primed or naive genes.
 In naive state, naive genes (representative five marker genes are shown in different color) mainly are localized in the nuclear center whereby active euchromatin is organized.
 In primed cells, primed genes (representative five marker genes are shown in different color) are notably distributed between the nuclear periphery and the center, where euchromatin is accumulated. b, Number of enhancers of naive genes and primed genes in naive and primed hESCs.
-In each heat map, rows and columns are sorted by their average values. c, Joint analysis by ATAC-seq, CUT&Tag and RNA-seq of the relationships among gene expression, chromatin openness and epigenetic modifications in primed and naive cells.
+In each heat map, rows and columns are sorted by their average values.
+We selected the top 20 genes with high expression levels in Primed cells, including their alleles.
+The horizontal axis shows 40 (20x2) gene loci.
+The vertical axis represents the possible occurrence of enhancers at these gene loci.
+The top 100 enhancers with the highest probability of occurrence were selected, and the calculated allele loci were 200 (100x2).
+Blue dots appeared, indicating the possible occurrence of enhancers at that gene position (left).
+We selected the top 20 genes with high expression levels in Naive cells, including their alleles.
+The horizontal axis shows 40 (20x2) gene loci.
+The vertical axis represents the possible occurrence of enhancers at these gene loci.
+The top 100 enhancers with the highest probability of occurrence were selected, and the calculated allele loci were 200 (100x2) (Right).
+Blue dots appeared, indicating the possible occurrence of enhancers at that gene position. c, Joint analysis by ATAC-seq, CUT&Tag and RNA-seq of the relationships among gene expression, chromatin openness and epigenetic modifications in primed and naive cells.
 KLF4 and KLF5 are naive genes that are highly expressed in naive state hESCs compared to primed state, and show more chromatin openness.
 Data from two to three biological repeated experiments.